 This week I celebrated my 22nd birthday by spending some much needed time away from work and on the beach.
 During my relaxation period, I had lots of time to reflect.
-21 had its ups and downs, but overall it was a great year, and for me personally, it was a huge year dedicated to growth.
+21 had its ups and downs, but overall it was a great year.
+It was a huge year dedicated to growth.
 I graduated college at 20 and spent the past year getting accustomed to the real world.
 I learned a lot this past year, and I took many risks that may have not all turned out for the best, but I can still look back on and say I’m proud of.
-21 taught me that it’s alright to not have everything figured out, but that this is the time to experiment and try new things.
+21 taught me that it’s alright to not have everything figured out.
+This is the time for me to experiment and try new things.

 The past year I graduated school, started my full-time career, became a certified yoga instructor, went on my first real vacation, moved out (although only temporarily), and so much more.
 I can’t believe I accomplished so much in a year and some change.
 Although I still miss college and am not sure where my career is headed, I know I’m on my way.
 In just a year I’ve grown so much, and I know this is only the beginning.
 The future is scary, but I’m lucky to have a great support system that encourages my growth and that is there to pick me up when I fall.

 21 was simultaneously one of my most stressful years too.
 Transitioning from college to work life is difficult.
 It’s hard finding a job and acting in an entry level position.
 It’s hard because even post college, I’m still not sure what exactly I want to do.
 There’s a lot of pressure to always be working and to move out and to pay off student loans, but I try to remember to take one step at a time.
 I’m still living and learning, and it’s alright to not know everything.
 It’s impossible to plan the future.
 I’ll find my place in this world soon enough.